Micro Switch KB encoding switches

 The final two terminals are joined (and only have a single pair of contacts between them) and are used to determine when two switches are pushed simultaneously.
 As all switches share a common bus, there is no rollover, and the monitor wires detect collisions between buttons.
 The collision detection is not detailed, but a resistor is shown in the contact diagram (whose location is not disclosed or otherwise depicted), and that suggests that (based on what Mechanical Enterprises did) the resistance decreases with each concurrently active switch.
 As such, the current in that bus line will rise as each additional switch becomes active, allowing collisions to be detected.

-To minimise problems with contact bounce, the strobe contacts close last, ensuring that all the other contacts are made before power is applied to the switch.
+To minimise problems with contact bounce, the strobe contacts close last.
+The strobe signal indicates that a key is active, and this signal is delayed to help ensure that the encoding contacts have settled before the keystroke is announced.
 Internally the contacts take this form, albeit in two rows, with six on one side and five on the other:

 The diagram above is taken from Micro Switch’s own promotional material from the 1960s.
 A circuit diagram of the switch connected to the bus might look as follows: